Chart Color Schemes

 Infrastructure

-Kelmscott has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Kelmscott has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 18 projects that could affect this region.
-Notable ones include Armadale Strategic Metropolitan Centre Redevelopment, Kelmscott District Centre Precinct Structure Plan, Kelmscott Senior High School Sports Hall and Arts Centre, and West of Rail Precinct.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 18 projects that may affect this region.
+Notable projects include Armadale Strategic Metropolitan Centre Redevelopment, Kelmscott District Centre Precinct Structure Plan, Kelmscott Senior High School Sports Hall and Arts Centre, West of Rail Precinct.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.